JasperHG90/sleepsimR-documentation/README.md

 ##### 3.3.1 Empirical Application: Running the mHMM models

 You can replicate my results for the empirical analysis by using the "sleepsimR-sleepdata-analysis" docker program.
+The main R script can be found [here](https://github.com/JasperHG90/sleepsimR-sleepdata-analysis/blob/master/app/run_sleepdata_analysis.R).
 I **strongly** suggest that you run this model on a cloud VM.
 Running the mHMM with 20.000 iterations will flood your RAM because, in the limit, the memory footprint is determined by (number of subjects X number of occasions X number of outcome variables X number of component distributions X number of MCMC iterations).
 Also be aware that running these models will take +- 20 hours each on a reasonably fast machine.

 First, download the program by executing: